Linuxfabrik/monitoring-plugins/check-plugins/mydumper-version/README.md

                         The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
+  --path PATH           Path to the mydumper binary.
+Resolved via $PATH when
+                        given without a directory.
+Default: mydumper

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/mydumper-version/